yacinsantos/association/README.md

 php artisan db:seed

-To access the admin dashboard you need to go to admin/login then add in the database in the admins table using the terminal but before that you need to:
+To access the admin dashboard you need to go to admin/login then add in the database in the admins table using the terminal by typing:

-1-add an "Admin.php file" in the "/vendor/laravel/framework/src/Illuminate/Foundation/Auth"

-2-copy the code in the "User.php" in located in the same path into the "Admin.php" file

-3-change the class User to Admin

-4-go to your terminal and type:

 "php artisan tinker"

-then create and admin instance :
+then create an admin instance :

 $admin = new App\Admin();